dnyanesh-k/notes/system-design-theory/answers/01-url-shortener.md

 You can run `decode_base62("ekfO")` and get back `1000000`.
 This means you don't even need to store the `short_code` in the database — you can derive it from the ID.
 But we store it anyway for fast lookup.

+> **Feistel Cipher (Format-Preserving Encryption)** : This method is highly recommended because it keeps your database efficient while making the output look completely random.
+You still use your normal auto-incrementing IDs, but you scramble them mathematically before encoding them to Base62
 ---

 **Option B — MD5/SHA hash of the long URL (don't use this)**